 Manufactured in Belgium 1923-1934

 La Mondiale of Vilvoorde was a well-established producer of machine tools.
-Their first motorcycle appeared at the Brussels Show of 1923, an inverted 300cc two-stroke single in a press-metal frame, something very unusual in the day.
-It had a chair rather than a saddle and looks rather like a scooter.
+Their first motorcycle appeared at the Brussels Show of 1923, an inverted 300cc two-stroke single in a pressed-metal frame, something very unusual in the day.
+It had a chair rather than a saddle and looked rather like a scooter.
 Later models replaced the chair with a more conventional solution.

 By the late 1920s their machines were doing well in competition, and a 500cc OHC model joined the ranks.
 The first had a Chaise engine in a pressed-metal frame, replaced in 1930 by an OHV unit from the same manufacturer.
 They were excellent engines but rather heavy, and British engines were substituted.